dijkstracula/solvent/paper/report.md

 ```
 _Figure 1: an ill-typed program that goes wrong, and a well-typed one that also
 goes wrong.[@LiquidHaskellTutorial]._

-> ST: maybe a comment about what exactly we mean by types can not go wrong.
-> otherwise if feels like this is just a contradiction.
-> in particular. what we mean by "go wrong" is that programs can't get "stuck",
-> there is always a way to evaluate them. we can define run-time exceptions
-> as explicit holes in the system that abort execution, so that we don't have
-> to be as precise with our type-system. of course, this then means, that we can't reason
-> about these behaviors in the type system. the goal is to reduce the number
-> of run-time exceptions we have in our system, and be able to reason about
-> more program behaviors in our type system.

 ### Towards a type-theoretic approach